balderdashy/sails-docs/config.session.md

-##Session
+##Session.js

 ####Session secret
 Session secret is automatically generated when you create a new app.
-You can replace it in the session.js file.
+You can replace it in this file.
 ####Redis
 This file also contains lines that can be uncommented in production to set up a shared Redis session store that can be shared across multiple Sails.js servers.
 ####Mongo